Browser does not support script.

 Medicines, oxygen treatment and complementary therapies may help to relieve breathlessness

-Many people can help you manage the problems that breathlessness can cause
+Find out who is there to help you and your family manage the problems that breathlessness can cause

 For answers, support or just a chat, call the Macmillan Support Line free (Monday to Friday, 9am-8pm)